 % of LT Average Standard Deviations

-Shiller's CAPE 219% 2,9x SD
+Shiller ́s CAPE 173% 1,77x SD

-US Equity Market Cap. as % of GDP 265% $3.7x SD^1$
+US Equity Market Cap. as % of GDP 212% $2,43x SD^{1}$

-Both metrics suggest that US equity markets are massively overvalued.

-It is also worthwhile to point out that the standard deviation for both metrics is at or above 3,0 standard deviations.
-We define a bubble when a level of 2x standard deviations is exceeded, thus we are clearly in a bubble.
+Both metrics suggest that US equity markets are overvalued.
+We define bubble when a level of 2x standard deviations is exceeded, thus according to Schiller's CAPE we are not in a bubble and according to Warren Buffett's metric we still are.